IRHPC/irhpc.github.io/docs/intro.md

 The expert panel of the IHPC/IREI grants access, and it is provided by two different means:

 1. by cooperation through the Rannís Infrastructure Fund (the Icelandic Centre for research).
-See more details here.
 2. by application.
-See more details here.
 The formal application can be sent to "help@hi.is".

+See more details [here](/files/rulesandreg-v1-2.pdf).
+A formal application should include a description of the project, the estimated time for completion and the type of software and resource required to complete the project.

 # Logging In